w3f/Grants-Program/applications/mobile-polka.md

 First Transaction Time: Display the timestamp of the token's first transaction, allowing users to trace its historical activity.
 Last Transaction: Highlight the most recent transaction involving the token, providing insights into its recent usage.
 Last Transaction Time: Present the timestamp of the token's last transaction, aiding users in tracking recent engagement.

-#### Account and Address Analysis:
-##### General Information:
-- **Balance**: Display the current balance of DOT associated with the account, allowing users to quickly assess the account's financial status.
-- **Balance Status**: Display Total, Free, Transferable, Locked, Reserved, Redeemable, Bonded and Unbonding balance of the account.
-- **Events**: Provide a breakdown of the various events held in the account, contributing to a comprehensive overview of the user's portfolio.
-- **Transactions List**: Showcase the list of transactions conducted by the account, indicating its historical activity.
-- **Signed Extrinsics**: Highlight the signed extrinsics of the account's recorded activity, offering insights into its inception.
-Last Activity: Display the date of the account's most recent activity, aiding users in tracking recent engagement.
-##### Rewards Information:
-- **Earned Rewards**: Show the total rewards earned by the account over its history, providing a measure of its overall contribution to the network.
-- **Unspent Rewards**: Display the rewards that have not yet been claimed or spent, contributing to an understanding of the account's financial choices.
-- **First Rewards**: Identify the block when the account first started earning rewards, allowing users to track its participation from inception.
-- **Latest Rewards**: Display the block of the account's most recent rewards, indicating ongoing engagement.

 Unique Aspects:
 Live Data Updates: Real-time updates ensure users have access to the latest information, reflecting the dynamic nature of the Polkadot blockchain.